 other phones In 1995, cordless phones were owned by 59 percent of the population, and answering machines were owned by 60 percent.

-pagers A pager is a small radio device that is programmed to receive instant messages from a paging service.
+pagers A pager is a small radio device that receives instant messages from a paging service.
 Early units simply beeped when a message came in, and the owner called the service to retrieve the message.
 In the 1990s, pagers could display a line of text or a phone number for the owner to call directly.
 Before cell phones became smaller and more affordable in the late 1990s, pagers enjoyed a brief period of popularity.
 Once used exclusively by doctors and other emergency personnel, their use by the general public tripled between 1990 and 1994.

 compact disc The CD was introduced in 1982.
 By 1993, it was the #1 recording format, having surpassed vinyl LPs in 1988 and cassettes in 1993.
 By 1990, most record stores were selling their last remaining vinyl albums for $1 each to get rid of them.